-- We want children to learn to speak up for themselves, to learn how to explain and reason and to understand the consequences of their behaviour. - We are committed to showing children that there are other ways of resolving arguments. - We want to prevent accidental knocks and minor incidents from becoming major incidents, which can take up valuable teaching time and cause a lot of upset. - We want children and parents to report conflict to the staff who are always around.
+- 1. It is NOT alright to fight: - We want children to learn to speak up for themselves, to learn how to explain and reason and to understand the consequences of their behaviour. - We are committed to showing children that there are other ways of resolving arguments. - We want to prevent accidental knocks and minor incidents from becoming major incidents, which can take up valuable teaching time and cause a lot of upset. - We want children and parents to report conflict to the staff.
 Once we know about something, we can deal fairly with the children involved.

-2. Children must not hit back.
+2. Children must not hit back: